-- If the individual disrupting the meeting is using force or a true threat of force, they may be removed without a prior warning to cease their behavior. - If there is a willful interruption of a meeting by a group or groups so as to "render the orderly conduct of such meeting infeasible," the room may be cleared and business can continue, with the press allowed to stay.
+- If the individual disrupting the meeting is using force or a true threat of force, they may be removed without a prior warning to cease their behavior. - by a group or groups so as to "render the orderly conduct of such meeting infeasible," the room may be cleared and business can continue, with the press allowed to stay.